SendiAp/Remaining/README.md

-## Hostess: Do you have a preference of where you sit?
-## Dad: Down.
+## Why did the coffee file a police report?
+It got mugged.